 We are making this proxy statement and our Annual Report to Stockholders, including our Annual Report on Form 10-K for the fiscal year ended October 31, 2016, available to our stockholders on the Internet.
 On February 8, 2017, we mailed our stockholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access our proxy materials, including this proxy statement and our Annual Report to Stockholders for fiscal 2016.
 The Notice of Internet Availability of Proxy Materials also provides instructions on how to vote over the Internet, by mail or by telephone.
-If you received a Notice of Internet Availability of Proxy Materials by mail, you will not receive a printed copy of the proxy materials in the mail unless you specifically request these materials.
+If you received a Notice of Internet Availability of Proxy Materials of Proxy Materials in the mail unless you specifically request these materials.
 Other stockholders, in accordance with their prior requests, have received e-mail notification of how to access our proxy materials and vote over the Internet, or have been mailed paper copies of our proxy materials and a proxy card or a vote instruction form from their bank or broker.